-However, instead of randomly drawing the corps, they must always build up into the weakest corps of the type available in the force pool (in terms of

-- combat strength, randomly select if tied). - F. Alternatively, two supplied divisions that are not in the same hex may build up, provided they are not in enemy ZOCs, but place the corps on the Production Circle to arrive next turn.
+However, instead of randomly drawing the corps, they must always build up into the weakest corps of the type - F. Alternatively, two supplied divisions that are not in the same hex may build up, provided they are not in enemy ZOCs, but place the corps on the Production Circle to arrive next turn.